ManApart/StardewBinTrackerSite/readme.md

 ## Worthwhile Notes

-day and year are both 1 indexed season is 0 indexed
+day and year are both 1 indexed, while season is 0 indexed

 ## TODO

-publish / host with github pages pic/url for each category
+pic/url for each category?